rvergne/LandSeed/README.md

 ## <a name="template"></a>Templates

 Templates allows you to get different kind of input.
-See in the [documentation](Doc/main.md) to have some informations about the prupose of every templates.(Work in progress)
+See in the [documentation](Doc/main.md) to have some informations about the prupose of every templates.

 A template should always start with the following header :
 ```